 4. How can I get a refill for a prescription?

 Contact your pharmacy to request medication refill.
 The pharmacy will send us the request.
 Please allow 72 hours for the request to be processed, both by our office and the pharmacy.
 All controlled substance medications require a written prescription from your physician.

-All of the physicians (and midwife) have full admitting privileges with University Healthcare.
+All of the physicians have full admitting privileges with University Healthcare.
 Childbirth occurs in a warm and comfortable, family-centered environment.
 Spouses, partners, or family members are encouraged to support and share in the birth experience throughout your stay.

 6. Are epidurals available at Jefferson Medical Center?

 Yes, epidurals are available 24/7 at WVUH-East/Jefferson Medical Center.

 7. Are there any foods that I should avoid during pregnancy?

 A well-balanced diet is essential when you’re pregnant.
 Your developing baby requires a variety of nutrients, vitamins, and minerals.
 As with anything question you have during pregnancy, it is a good idea to discuss any concerns you have with your physician, however in general our recommendations are as follows:

 * Raw meat or fish (including uncooked seafood like oysters or clams, and undercooked beef or poultry)